MJ-Peters/SDPA-Coursework/README.md

 #### Mortgage
 The mortgage wallet class is by far the most restrictive, customers may only deposit into this wallet type.
 Withdraw, wallet transfer, and customer transfer are overwritten in this class.
 ### Banking System
+This class is in charge of orchestrating the entire program.
+It is essentially a bunch of menu functions that take a users input and trigger the coinciding function in the account class which then triggers the wallet functions.
+On top of this, it countains a function that tracks the fees charged to a user every time they use a non-free service.
+If i had the time to improve this, I would make this function in charge of calculating the amount that needs to be charged rather than do so at the location where the function is called to make the code design more concise.

 ## Encryption Method
 The encryption method chosen was the simple substitution cipher.
 This cipher involves replacing each letter in the original “plaintext” with a different letter or symbol to produce the “ciphertext”.